 I’m very excited to announce that I will be sponsoring three athletes in an upcoming documentary called “The Confidence Journey.”
 Many athletes juggle their families with children and full-time careers, possibly more, and still make time to train and prep for the thrill of competing.
 In my opinion, these athletes are inspirational ambassadors of a healthy and fit lifestyle.
 As an experienced bodybuilder and trusted plastic surgeon, I’ve had the privilege of helping many athletes attain the physique they strive for so they can get on stage and compete to win.
 Many women and men have areas of their bodies that make them feel self-conscious about their bodies.
 Getting on stage as a bodybuilder is the ultimate test of self-confidence!
 It’s no secret that many female athletes have had some plastic surgery.
 Breast surgery is one of the most common procedures for women in the U.S. but it’s even more common among bodybuilding athletes.
 For women, leaning down during prep dramatically decreases breast volume and can impact physique proportions.
 Many athletes feel that a breast augmentation can help restore proportions, achieve more of an hourglass frame, and therefore make them more competitive in the sport.
-Some male bodybuilders are genetically pre-disposed to have enlargement of the breast gland tissue.
+For men, it is more common to have gynecomastia (enlargement of the breast gland tissue).
 Many men are highly self-conscious about the prominence of this gland, which can be very noticeable on the competitive stage.
 This gland tissue will always be resistant to diet and exercise and will be worsened with anabolic steroids.
 Some medications can slow the growth but surgical removal is the definitive procedure that can help produce a more ideal physique.

 The following are candidate requirements to be a featured athlete on “The Confidence Journey”:

 - Must be available for video and photo shoots throughout the documentary